Trailer weights explained: Tare, ATM and Payload

 Tare weight is the weight of the trailer.

 European trailers are made with high-quality, lightweight materials.
-Variant manufactures galvanised steel trailers for strength and durability, with lower tare weights than Australian made equivalents.
-Scanvogn’s mobile cabins are made with high quality UV-stabilised fibreglass panels.
+Variant manufactures galvanised steel trailers for strength and durability, with lower tare weights than other steel made equivalents.
+Scanvogn’s mobile cabins are made with high quality UV-stabilised lightweight fibreglass panels.
 These panels are specifically designed lightweight to reduce the trailers weight while also providing insulation.

 ATM